AstarNetwork/astar-docs/docs/xcm/building-with-xcm/client-applications.md

 };
 ```

-Running this function should give you the list of assets that are registered on the chain.
-This is useful when you want to create a UI that lists all possible assets and XCM-compatible assets too.
+Running this function will produce a list of assets that are registered on the chain.
+This is useful when you want to create a UI that lists all possible assets, including XCM-compatible assets.

-Next, let’s try executing a cross-consensus function.
-Parachains will have the pallet called `polkadotXcm`, while relaychains will use the pallet `xcmPallet`.
+Next, let’s execute a cross-consensus function.
+Parachains will have a pallet called `polkadotXcm`, while Relay Chains will use the pallet `xcmPallet`.
 Both of them will have the same function and syntax for sending XCM transactions.

-For this example, we’ll send the relaychain asset to the parachain, which is what we did in the previous chapters, but here, we’ll do it in TypeScript.
+For this example, we will send the Relay Chain asset to the parachain, like we've done in previous chapters, but this time, we’ll be using TypeScript.

-Let’s first create two API instances, one for the parachain and the other for the relaychain.
-Although for our example, we will only call the extrinsic from the relaychain, we will initialize the parachain API instance to dynamically obtain the parachain ID.
+Let’s create two API instances, one for the parachain and another for the Relay Chain.
+Although for our example, we will only call the extrinsic from the Relay Chain, and initialize the parachain API instance to dynamically obtain the parachain ID.

 ```js
 import { ApiPromise, WsProvider } from '@polkadot/api';